 Tristan Hoare is delighted to announce Kaori Tatebayashi's first solo exhibition at the gallery in Fitzroy Square.

 Ceramics and the natural world are Kaori's passion.
-Working in hand formed white stoneware she produce portraits of flowers and plants with amazing precision, not only describing how they look, but also how they feel.
+Working in hand formed white stoneware she produces portraits of flowers and plants with amazing precision, not only describing how they look, but also how they feel.
 The result is an experience which comes very close to nature.
 Modelling directly from flowers and plants in season Kaori creates three dimensional sculptures in which she aims 'to capture time and preserve it within the clay.'
 The fired ceramics encapsulate the fragility of nature's cycle, preserving the fleeting moments of a plants life.

 Born in Arita, the home of Imari porcelain in Japan, Kaori grew up in a family trading pottery and was surrounded by beautiful ceramics since her childhood.
 She studied ceramics at Kyoto City University of Art and at The Royal College of Art.
 She has exhibited internationally, received awards from the Crafts Council, and carried out a commission for the British Museum's Grenville Room in 2009.
 Kaori lives and works in London.